carlos-hr/tapttoo/README.md

-# Teste FrontEnd EVOB
+# EVOB FrontEnd Test

-Desafio frontend construído para participação de processo seletivo da empresa EVOB
+Frontend challenge built for participation in selection process of EVOB company

-## Requisitos do projeto:
+## Project requirements

 ---

-- Crie o seu projeto utilizando Next.js e Typescript
+- Create your project using Next.js and Typescript
-- Componha a tela de login seguindo o design descrito em:
+- Compose the login screen following the design described in:
   Figma: https://www.figma.com/file/sP4N5PeWWkd3jJuYNdJU36/Teste-Frontend-EVOB?node-id=0%3A1
-- Preencha os elementos visuais (textos e logotipo) recebidos através do endpoint: get - https://front.evob.dev.marcomapa.com/front_challenge/info
+- Fill in the visual elements (text and logo) received through the endpoint: get - https://front.evob.dev.marcomapa.com/front_challenge/info
-- Envie os campos [email] e [password] preenchidos como form-data p/ o endpoint: post - https://front.evob.dev.marcomapa.com/front_challenge/login
+- Send the filled [email] and [password] fields as form-data to the endpoint: post - https://front.evob.dev.marcomapa.com/front_challenge/login
-- Exiba os retornos da API ao usuário
+- Display the API returns to the user
-  Dados p/ teste:
+  Test data:
-  E-mail: testfront@evob.com.br Senha: 123456
+  Email: testfront@evob.com.br Password: 123456
-  Qualquer outro usuário ou senha retornará: "Usuário/Senha inválidos"
+  Any other user or password will return: "Usuário/Senha inválidos"

 ---

-O que será avaliado:
+What will be evaluated:

 - Clean Code;
-- Organização;
+- Organization;
 - Pixel Perfect;
-- Boas Práticas;
+- Best Practices;
-- Responsividade
+- Responsiveness

 ---

-## Implementação final:
+## Final implementation

-### Ajustes e melhorias
+### Adjustments and improvements

-Como melhorias para o projeto tomei a decisão de implementar:
+As improvements to the project I made the decision to implement:

-- [x] Loader Spinner ao fazer requisição de login;
+- [x] Loader Spinner when making login request;
-- [x] Avisos com a biblioteca de toast para feedback ao usuário;
+- [x] Warnings with toast library for user feedback;
 - [x] Ajuste de navegação entre páginas no deploy vercel;

-### :robot: Tecnologias:
+### :robot: Technologies:

-Para desenvolvimento da aplicação foi utlizada Next juntamente Typescript e styled-components, e uma API própria foi fornecida pela EVOB para fazer a requisição dos dados.
-Usando a url base `https://front.evob.dev.marcomapa.com/front_challenge` consultando os método [`GET /info`] para acessarmos os elementos visuais da aplicação, e o método [`POST /login/`] para autenticar um usuário.
+To develop the application I used Next together with Typescript and styled-components, and API was provided by EVOB to request the data.
+Using the base url `https://front.evob.dev.marcomapa.com/front_challenge` consulting the method [`GET /info`] to access the visual elements of the application, and the method [`POST /login/`] to authenticate a user.

-### :books: Bibliotecas utilizadas
+### :books: Libraries used

   <li>React Icons</li>
   <li>React Loader Spinner</li>